 Automated enforcement can be used as an effective tool against two common crash contributors - speeding and red light running.
 One of the most challenging issues contributing to traffic crashes is speeding, which is driving in excess of the posted legal limit.
-In 2016, almost 30% of all fatal crashes involved speeding as a contributing factor according to NHTSA data.
+In 2017, over 25% of all fatal crashes involved speeding as a contributing factor according to NHTSA data.
 Moreover, the Federal Highway Administration (FHWA) reports that Americans are more likely to be injured in a red light running related event than any other crash.
-A study by the Insurance Institute for Highway Safety (IIHS) found that red light cameras reduced the fatal red light running crash rate by 21% and the rate of all types of fatal crashes at signalized intersections by 14%.
+A study by IIHS found that red light cameras reduced the fatal red light running crash rate by 21% and the rate of all types of fatal crashes at signalized intersections by 14%.
 Similarly, speed cameras have been shown to reduce both vehicle speed and crashes.